All Episodes

 So these celebrities need to think about that as well.

-We need to get on board and start doing this because so far it's been a week and it's been a complete failure.
+We need to get on board and start doing this because so far, it's been a week, and it's been a complete failure.

 We've got nothing done to secure the schools.

-We've always just talked about you know let's ban this and let's not in the listening session yesterday I thought the number of people in their own way their own version Haraldo supported what you and I support which is you got to have every school with a full set uh full systemic comprehensive security markup.
+But in the listening session yesterday, I thought the number of people in their own way, their own version, Geraldo, supported what you and I support, which is you got to have every school with a full set, full systemic, comprehensive security markup.

 Then you don't get into any school without the proper identification.

-Doors can't be open unless of course there's security at those doors and then hire doors that yeah exact then hire enough retired policemen, retired military armed so that they can protect in in case of any situation.
+And then hire that then hire enough retired policemen, retired military armed so that they can protect in case of any situation.

 Or the coach or an administrator or a security guard.